 I set a certain target for the 70.3 Ironman, a target that was a lot more ambitious than the one I thought about while registering 8 months earlier.
 The aim was to finish within 6 hours: swimming in 40 minutes, biking 3 hours, running within 2 hours.

 The weather was great.
 Sunny, around 22 degrees.
 Swimming went as planned.
 The first transition was a bit slow.
 I left the water rather dizzy and transition just took time.
 Although, it was rather windy, I managed to achieve an average of 32 km/hour on the bike as I was aiming for.
 The second transition was again a bit slow.
 Running the half marathon was tough from the very start.
 My legs were rather painful, and the pace quickly increased, despite the energetic support of my family.

 I was relieved when I passed the finish after 5:43:54.
 Mission accomplished!
 But that’s not how it works with me.
 What’s next …..?

 I just need a goal to motivate myself

 Due to a lack of next goals, motivation dropped, just as mentioned in Friel’s bible.

 I needed to register for my next 70.3 Ironman to regain my dedication.
-On the 29th of June 2020 I plan to start in my home country, the Netherlands.
+I planned to start on 29th of June 2020 in my home country, the Netherlands.
 But due to Covid this got postponed a few times already.
 But knowing it sooner or later will take place keeps me motivated to train, at least for now.